etc3333/movement-memory-game/README.md

 <b>Status</b>:
 Game is Functional.

-<b>Possible future edits</b>:
+<b>Future Improvements</b>:
 > Update Visual and Animations
 > Add Sound Effects
 > Update Difficulty

 <b> Notes <b>:
-React Strict Mode will cause level difficult to increse twice instead of once due to it running twice.
+> React Strict Mode will cause level difficult to increse twice instead of once due to it running twice.
 This ONLY occurs in development mode so production is fine.